Get updates and action alerts from Friends of Animals by joining our email list.

 Friends of Animals files lawsuit to stop the transfer of wild horses to new off-range facility in Nevada

-“Friends of Animals cannot sit idly by while BLM potentially transfers thousands of wild horses from their homes in the wild to the cramped and dangerous feedlot near Winnemucca,” said Jennifer Best, director of Friends of Animals Wildlife Law Program, based in Centennial, CO.
+“Friends of Animals cannot sit idly by while BLM transfers thousands of wild horses from their homes in the wild to the cramped and dangerous feedlot near Winnemucca,” said Jennifer Best, director of Friends of Animals Wildlife Law Program, based in Centennial, CO.
 “This destruction is outrageous.”
+Disease outbreaks are common at off-range corrals.
+For example, in April and May 2022, at least 145 wild horses died from equine influenza at the Cañon City ORC in Colorado.
+These types of outbreaks occur often given the conditions of the facilities, inadequate regulations and unenforceable guidelines.
+Read full story here.

 Friends of Animals is in court fighting for a more informed and transparent management of wild horses.
 Decisions about wild horses should take into account public opinion and the latest scientific information, not just politics of the agency.

 Friends of Animals brought a lawsuit after the Bureau of Land Management (BLM) started issuing decisions that essentially gave the agency unfettered discretion to round up wild horses for a decade into the future.
-These plans essentially eliminate public input and oversight of how the BLM manages wild horses.
+These plans essentially eliminated public input and oversight of how the BLM manages wild horses.

 This is an agency that has a long history of mismanaging wild horses and catering to destructive industries that see wild horses as a roadblock to money-making ventures on public lands.
 For decades, the BLM has ignored science to justify its wild horse eradication efforts.
 As the Governmental Accountability Office declared back in 1990, “Despite congressional direction, BLM’S decisions on how many wild horses to remove from federal rangelands have not been based on direct evidence that existing wild populations exceed what the range can support.”
 In 2013, the National Academy of Science stated, “How Appropriate Management Levels [for wild horse herds] are established, monitored, and adjusted is not transparent to stakeholders, supported by scientific information, or amenable to adaptation with new information and environmental and social change.”
 BLM merely stuck its head in the sand and asked for more money and discretion to round up wild horses.